 It's changed how we talk about games because conversations around new games are crowded by what's being renewed, and there's only so much attention to go around.
 If a game like Apex Legends isn't immediately the biggest thing in its genre, naturally shrinking player counts are heralded as a sign of doom.

 On the design side the effect on multiplayer games is obvious—everything about games as a service and how manipulative they can seem comes down to their need to maintain momentum.
 Singleplayer games aren't immune.
-Some of the biggest, like Assassin's Creed Odyssey, have a calculated drip-feed of progression to keep players coming back and talking about the game for months instead of weeks, only speeding up if you drop money on an XP booster.
+Some of the biggest, like each new Assassin's Creed, have a calculated drip-feed of progression to keep players coming back and talking about the game for months instead of weeks, only speeding up if you drop money on an XP booster.(opens in new tab)

 Without a massive push for change from players and workers, this path isn't going to change.
 It's proven profitable.
 But there are organizations like Game Workers Unite (opens in new tab) that could make a difference, and just being aware of the human cost of making today's biggest games is a small step forward.
 It's become common to see people react to news of a game being delayed with variations on Shigeru Miyamoto's quote, "A delayed game is eventually good, but a rushed game is forever bad."
 When game updates come out slower than expected, or Twitch viewer counts drop, that same understanding needs to apply.

 It's OK for things to take their time.
-Sisyphus isn't going to get that boulder to the top of the hill just by promising which day he expects to get it done, and then putting in 100-hour weeks giving it his all.
+Sisyphus isn't going to get that boulder to the top of the hill any faster by updating his roadmap and putting in 100-hour weeks.